 India

-Home to the world’s largest population, India boasts the world’s fifth-largest economy, which is dependent on agriculture, industrial production, IT and business services outsourcing, and retail services, amongst others; the informal sector accounts for more than 80 per cent of non-agricultural employment.
+Home to the world’s largest population, India boasts the world’s fourth-largest economy (tied with Japan), which is dependent on agriculture, industrial production, IT and business services outsourcing, and retail services, amongst others; the informal sector accounts for more than 80 per cent of non-agricultural employment.
 Despite its large and highly diversified economy, poverty remains prevalent throughout the country.

 At independence and as the result of centuries of openness to communities from other countries, modern-day India is home to a diverse population, including several religious communities and 22 official linguistic groups (though there are many more unofficial languages).
-India's secular identity and reputation for pluralism and multiculturalism has been threatened by the rise of Hindu nationalism in recent years.
-The broader struggle to find a middle ground between these ideologies has come to shape politics and reflects the ethnic, religious and socioeconomic cleavages that 90 years of direct British colonial rule helped establish.
-The questions of identity left by colonial rule and its use of divide-and-rule, wealth extraction and institutionalized racism and discrimination continue to be debated today.
+India's secular identity and reputation for pluralism and multiculturalism have been threatened by the rise of Hindu nationalism in recent years.
+The broader struggle to find a middle ground between these ideologies shapes politics and reflects the ethnic, religious and socioeconomic cleavages that almost two centuries of British colonial rule helped establish.
+The questions of identity left by colonial rulers’ use of divide-and-rule, wealth extraction and institutionalized racism and discrimination continue to be debated today.
+Since Partition, India and Pakistan have fought four wars, primarily due to the long-standing dispute over Kashmir and issues related to cross-border terrorism, where tensions persist.

 Looking ahead, it will be important to watch Rights, especially as contestation over the identity of India continues.
-Moreover, the government’s response to criticism, both domestic and international, will be an important marker of how open the environment is to diversity of thought and expression and will impact Checks on Government.
+Moreover, the government’s response to criticism, both domestic and international, will be an important marker of how open the environment is to diversity of thought and expression.
 A gender quota requiring assemblies to set aside at least one-third of seats for women will come into effect for the 2029 general elections, likely impacting Gender Equality.
 Finally, the continuing struggle to address poverty and high economic inequality will impact what has been a positive trajectory for Basic Welfare.

 https://www.idea.int/democracytracker/